btcpayserver/btcpayserver-doc/CustomIntegration.md

-# Custom Integration
+# Using the BTCPay API for Custom Integration

-BTCPay implements the same API as Bitpay for creating or managing your invoices.
+BTCPay implements the same API as Bitpay for creating and managing invoices.

-Migrating should just be a matter of pointing to the BTCPay URL instead of Bitpay.
+Migrating from BitPay to BTCPay normally is as easy as changing a URL.

-While Bitpay is using one user account for one merchant, BTCPay allows a user to manage multiple stores.
+While Bitpay only allows one account for one merchant, BTCPay allows a user to manage multiple stores.

+# Official Client Libraries

+BTCPay maintains official client libraries for both [Python](https://github.com/btcpayserver/btcpay-python) and [NodeJS](https://github.com/btcpayserver/node-btcpay).

+In addition, there are forked repositories of Bitpay's [PHP](https://github.com/btcpayserver/php-bitpay-client) and [Ruby](https://github.com/bitpay/ruby-client) clients.

+# Accessing the API Manually

+If not using one of the libraries above, the REST API can be accessed manually.

 The authentication mechanism is using `BitId`.